 CASE SUMMARY

-On August 23, 2021, a coalition of community and voting rights organizations and Wisconsin voters filed a federal lawsuit against the members of the Wisconsin Elections Commission challenging the state's 2010-cycle legislative districts as unconstitutional under the Equal Protection Clause of the 14th Amendment to the U.S. Constitution.
-Specifically, plaintiffs alleged that the results of the 2020 Census showed that population shifts over the last decade had rendered Wisconsin's legislative districts malapportioned in violation of the one person, one vote constitutional requirement and that their 1st Amendment rights to communicate and contribute to legislative candidates were hindered without a valid redistricting plan in place.
-The plaintiffs requested a judicial declaration that the state's 2010-cycle legislative districts were unconstitutional, an injunction barring the districts from being utilized in future elections, and a court-established schedule that would enable the court to adopt and implement a new, valid redistricting plan in the event the Wisconsin Legislature and Governor were unable to do so in a timely manner.
+On August 23, 2021, a coalition of Wisconsin voters and voting rights organizations filed a federal lawsuit against the members of the Wisconsin Elections Commission challenging the state’s then-still-in-effect 2010-cycle legislative redistricting plans as malapportioned in violation of the one person, one vote constitutional requirement and the state’s lack of new redistricting plans as hindering their 1st Amendment rights to communicate and contribute to legislative candidates.
+They sought a judicial declaration the 2010-cycle legislative plans were unconstitutional, an injunction barring their use in future elections, and a court ordered schedule for adopting and implementing new redistricting plans if the Wisconsin Legislature and Governor were unable to do so in a timely manner.

 Related Case: Hunter v.
 Bostelmann